 Here are some claims and some evidence to support each one.
 Add reasoning to explain why the evidence supports the claim.

-1. You should go to Hokkaido.
-It's great.
+1. You should go to the Swiss Alps.
+They are great.
 There are lots of huge snow-covered mountains.

 3. I think the economy is going to get worse in the next 20 years.
 Some experts say that advances in artificial intelligence are going to cause mass unemployment.